ECToo/unrealtacticalmod/trunk/Blender/plugins/Readme.txt

 - v0.0.4
 - This is an update to fix the bone pose issues position in psa that is off set to the tail and not to the head.
 That is now fixed to the head.
 - To make it work for psa you must add the bones in the Unreal Editor from AnimSet under UseTranslationBoneNames.
 - Edit by: Darknet

+- v0.0.5
+- Fixed bone offset from head bone that was position off a bit.
+Part of it need the tail to fixed the rotation.
+- Edit by: Darknet

+- v0.0.6
+- There was error in make_fquat that the rotation went on the -x,-y-x change to x,y,x with out going to the other way.
+- There was a problem with the animaotin set with blender action editor.
+- Trouble shooting while weapon test animation was found.
+- Edit by: Darknet

+- v0.0.61 Beta
+- This is a test I revert back to the tail part still need to work on the head.
+Clean build a bit.
+- Animation Work here.
+The rotation are little tricky to deal with.
+- Edit by: Darknet

+- v0.0.7
+- This update fixes the bone position that was offset by head and tail.
+- This will inherit the bone parent to the child to translate the position.
+- Edit by: Darknet

 #==============================================================================